eqNj/eqN-PD2-Filter/README.md

 Added a list of possible unique items when buying from Gheed within maps.

-Added a note for the resulting ILVL of high ILVL rerolled jewels on the 'ShowRecipes' filter level.
+Added a note for the resulting ILVL of high ILVL rerolled jewels on the 'Show Recipes' filter level.

 Added a new shop hunting highlight style that utilizes the fact that %NL% within identified item names is now usable.